Self-Employed Mortgages With 2 Years’ Accounts

 Can you get a mortgage if you’ve been self-employed for two years or less?

 Yes, it’s possible.
-In fact, there’s no specific amount of time you have to have been self-employed before you can apply for a mortgage.
+There’s no specific amount of time you have to have been self-employed before you can apply for a mortgage.
+Some lenders will consider you for a mortgage if you have one year of accounts.
 The caveat, however, is that many lenders require documentation showing three years’ worth of (healthy) accounts and supporting paperwork.
-That’s because they’re looking to make sure you’ll be able to pay back the loan and seeing your earnings over a longer period of time helps to determine how likely that is to happen.

 A good number of (mainly specialist) lenders do, however, accept fewer years of paperwork.
-A broker specialising in the self-employed mortgage market would be able to tell you which lenders they are so you can avoid rejection and subsequent black marks on your credit history.
+A broker specialising in the self-employed mortgage market can tell you which lenders they are so you can avoid rejection and subsequent black marks on your credit history.

 How to get a mortgage with less than two years of accounts

-First of all, you should seek the advice of a specialist broker who has experience arranging mortgages for people in a similar situation.
-If you make an enquiry with us our free broker-matching service will be able to match you up with the right advisor.
+First, you should seek the advice of a specialist broker with experience arranging mortgages for people in a similar situation.
+If you make an enquiry with us, our broker-matching service will be able to match you up with the right advisor.

 Your mortgage broker will then be able to help with the following: